>

 February 17, 2002

-Our trip for Haig Ridge started at the Castle Mountain Ski Resort, a half hour's drive west of Pincher Creek.
+Our Haig Ridge trip started at the Castle Mountain Ski Resort, a half-hour drive west of Pincher Creek.
 From the resort, we climbed the northeast ridge of Mount Haig.
 After reaching the treeline, we stopped for lunch.
 Here we split up into two groups.
-A more leisurely group took a long lunch before turning around.
+A leisurely group comprising four snowshoers took a long lunch before turning around.
 Dinah Kruze, Lori Badran and I pushed on to the high point on the ridge.
-Just before the ridge crest, we were able to remove our snowshoes and continue on foot to the top where we were treated to fine winter views, not to mention a mountain goat that fled before I could pull out my camera.
+Just before the ridge crest, we removed our snowshoes and continued on foot to the top where we were treated to fine winter views, not to mention a mountain goat that fled before I could pull out my camera.

-On our return (route not shown on the map), the three if us dropped down the west side of the ridge to the valley and followed Gravenstafel Brook back.
+On our return (route not shown on the map), the three of us dropped down the west side of the ridge to the valley and followed Gravenstafel Brook back.
 It turned into a stunning canyon.
-Although beautiful, it turned into an adventure as was also difficult to snowshoe down.
+Although beautiful, it became an adventure as the narrow canyon presented challenges.
 Eventually the three of us emerged from the canyon and caught up with the rest of our group.

 Heading up a cutline